-In March 2021, the Compensation Committee reviewed the recommended target bonus amounts for our Named Executive Officers, taking into consideration the factors described in "Compensation-Setting Process - Setting Target Total Direct Compensation" above.
+In March 2022, the Compensation Committee reviewed the recommended target bonus amounts for our Named Executive Officers (other than Mr. Kunju), taking into consideration the factors described in "Compensation-Setting Process - Setting Target Total Direct Compensation" above.
 Following this review, the Compensation Committee determined to set the target bonus amounts as proposed by our CEO with respect to the Named Executive Officers other than himself.
 The Compensation Committee independently reviewed and determined the CEO's target bonus.
-For 2021, the target bonus amounts for our Named Executive Officers were as follows:
+The Compensation Committee reviewed the recommended target bonus amounts for Mr. Kunju in December 2022 following Mr. Kunju's promotion to Chief Product and Strategy Officer and determined to set the target bonus amount for Mr. Kunju as proposed by our CEO thereafter.
+For 2022, the target bonus amounts for our Named Executive Officers were as follows:

-Named Executive Officer Target Bonus Amount
+Named Executive Officer Target Bo Bonus Amount

 Mr. Scapa \$ 550,000

-Mr. Morof(1)(2) -

-Mr. Brown(1) \$ 200,000
+Mr. Brown \$ 235,000

-Ms. Saravia \$ 145,000
+Ms. Saravia \$ 160,000

+Mr. Srikanth \$ 145,000

-Mr. Chouinard \$ 125,000
+Mr. Kunju \$ 65,000

-Dr. Schramm \$ 125,000